ambethia/recaptcha/README.md

 gem "recaptcha"
 ```

-You can keep keys out of the code base with environment variables or with Rails [secrets](https://api.rubyonrails.org/classes/Rails/Application.html#method-i-secrets).<br/>
+You can keep keys out of the code base with environment variables, with Rails [secrets](https://api.rubyonrails.org/classes/Rails/Application.html#method-i-secrets) or with Rails [encrypted credentials](https://guides.rubyonrails.org/security.html#custom-credentials).<br/>

 In development, you can use the [dotenv](https://github.com/bkeepers/dotenv) gem.
 (Make sure to add it above `gem 'recaptcha'`.)